lurume84/bling-desktop/README.md

 You need vs2017.
 Checkout and uncompress third_party.7z in the same folder.

 ## Compatibility
-Only Windows 10 is fully supported at this time due to Toast Notifications.
-Windows 7 also works but without notifications system.
-In practice, this only means you need to manually update viewer by deleting %userprofile%/Documents/Html/viewer folder and starting application again.
+Windows 10 and 7 is fully supported at this time.